shaneholloman/markdown-moose/README.md

 Markdown Moose (the Extension) is built with extensibility in mind.
 The core extension acts as a host that can load multiple plugins.
 Each plugin adds specific features to enhance your Markdown editing experience.

-For example, the Image Downloader plugin (which comes built-in) adds the ability to download and manage images in your markdown files.
+For example, the Image Downloader plugin adds the ability to download and manage images in your markdown files.
 You can create your own plugins to add more features to the extension.

 ### Creating a Plugin